 A mandatory program for Unemployment Insurance (UI) claimants, which provides an in-person review of their UI eligibility, and personalized reemployment services (e.g., job search assistance).
 This is a low-cost program (approximately $250 per participant).

 Nevada’s Reemployment and Eligibility Assessment program (REA) is a mandatory program for new UI claimants who (i) have received one week of UI benefits under the new claim; (ii) have no work return date (i.e., are not on temporary layoff); (iii) are not active in other training programs; and (iv) are not attached to a union hiring hall.
-At the time the study below was initiated (2009), such individuals comprised approximately 20% of new UI claimants in Nevada.1

 The program is delivered by trained staff at One-Stop Career Centers across the state, who provide the following mandatory services during a single interview session: